 Trailer 2

-Directed by Duncan Jones; Ben Foster, Travis Fimmel, Paula Patton, Dominic Cooper and Toby Kebbell are the stars of.
+Directed by Duncan Jones; Ben Foster, Travis Fimmel, Paula Patton, Dominic Cooper and Toby Kebbell are the stars.

-I’m certainly not a gamer, though I think the full trailer may have convinced me to watch.
+I’m certainly not a gamer, though I think the full trailer may have convinced me to watch this, and hopefully like it.

 The chemistry between Mark Wahlberg and Denzel Washington is the reason why 2 Guns is quite the thrill ride.